arnoudcommandeur/Escaperoom/README.md

 2. Finish the style
 3. Create a good looking image for each Escape Room token
 4. Let the visitor send the address by email in case visitor could not show the QRCode at that moment
+5. Additional Admin functionality (withdraw Ether, create new Escape Room)

 ### Smart Contract
-1. Increase the number of Escape Rooms an admin can handle to multiple.
+1. Increase the number of Escape Rooms an admin can handle to multiple rooms.
 2. Write more tests.
 3. Refactor the s_Escaperoom struct.
-Most info could be stored off-chain.
+Most info should be stored off-chain.
-4. Make Price Admin Room dependent
+4. Make the Price per token Escape Room dependent.

-# Closing words
+# Final words
 I really liked this course!
-The course content is great and it pushed me sometimes to the limit to really understand all the lessons.
+The course content is great and it pushed me sometimes to the limits to really understand all the lessons.

 I think the final project is the best part of the course.
 It forced me to program the way Ethereum and Solidity should be used (with Truffle).
-But also I learned a lot about Github and Visual Studio Code and all it's extensions.
+But also I learned a lot about Github and Visual Studio Code and all its extensions.

 There's still a lot to learn, but for now I think I have a good starting point to deepen my knowledge.
-Especially IPFS and SSI (with UPort) are on the shotlist :)
+Especially IPFS and SSI are on the shortlist :)

+Please contact me if you have any questions.

 Thanks for all your help!

 Cheers,

 Arnoud Commandeur
 The Netherlands